Cossack raid on Istanbul (1615): Aftermath

 The raid strengthened the morale of the Cossacks, who were now successfully attacking strongholds which neither the Holy Roman Empire nor the Polish–Lithuanian Commonwealth dared to attack.
 European diplomats brought news of the Cossack raid to the West.
-French historian Michel Baudier wrote: "The only mention of the Cossacks brings dread and terror to Constantinople".
+French historian Michel Baudier wrote: "The mere mention of Cossacks brings dread and terror to Constantinople".

 As retribution, Ahmed I sent a fleet under the command of Admiral Ali-Pasha the following year with the intention of raiding the Cossacks at Dnieper.
 They were met by chaikas under the command of Konashevich-Sagaidachny.
 The Cossacks again defeated the Ottomans, seizing a dozen galleys and nearly a hundred boats.
 Ali-Pasha narrowly escaped.

-The Cossacks subsequently blockaded the Crimean Peninsula and launched an attack on Kaffa, which was at the time one of the most important Turkish ports on the Black Sea and a center of their slave trade.
+The Cossacks subsequently blockaded the Crimean Peninsula and attacked and conquered Kaffa, which was at the time one of the most important Turkish ports on the Black Sea and a center of the Ottoman slave trade.